An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - Wear special gloves made of Gore-Tex (DermaPore) at night over a thick moisturizer cream.
 These gloves are protective but also allow moisture to escape.

 Some scientists say that many common moisturizers may actually increase water loss in psoriasis, but studies have yet to confirm this.
-In the meantime, if moisturizers help relieve the condition, patients should use them.
+In the meantime, if moisturizers help relieve the condition, people should use them.

 Remedies for Itching and Irritation

-Patients with persistent psoriasis may be tempted to try alternative or untested treatments, including herbs and other nontraditional therapies.
+People with persistent psoriasis may be tempted to try alternative or untested treatments, including herbs and other nontraditional therapies.
 Green tea slowed the growth of skin cells in animal studies, and may one day prove useful in treating psoriasis, but more research is needed.

 Various other herbal supplements have been used for psoriasis, but to date no clinical studies have been reported on these substances.
 Do not use any unproven therapy without first consulting a doctor to be sure such treatment is not harmful, and does not interfere with any medications you are taking.